Canon 800D vs Sony A6000

-The Canon EOS 800D (called Canon T7i in some regions) and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in February 2017 and February 2014.
+The Canon EOS 800D (called Canon T7i in some regions) and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in February 2017 and February 2014.
 The 800D is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

-The physical size and weight of the Canon 800D and the Sony A6000 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 800D and the Sony A6000.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (39 percent) than the Canon 800D.
 Moreover, the A6000 is substantially lighter (35 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the A6000 are weather-sealed.